selfsame/mud.tilde.town/readme.md

 ## component entity system:
 * data based game objects, loaded from json and converted to python dicts.
+* components are defined as key value pairs.
+* Constructing/serializing/merging functions easily declared for components.
 * Entity definitions can have multiple ancestors.
-* Constructing/serializing/merging functions easily declared for components.
+* Directory structure of entity .json can declare inheritance via ```_base_.json``` files

 ```json